kswope/book-learnin/README.md

 >
-But you can do some things with class_eval that you canât do with the regular class keyword:
+But you can do some things with class_eval that you can't do with the regular class keyword:
 - Evaluate a string in a class-definition context
 - Open the class definition of any anonymous class (not just singleton classes)